nyu-database-design/course-materials/slides/mongodb-crud.md

 ## CRUD with the mongo shell client

-The `mongosh` command line client uses a Javascript command shell interpreter to allow users to issue commands to any database to which they connect.
+The `mongosh` command line client (called `mongo` in older versions) uses a Javascript command shell interpreter to allow users to issue commands to any database to which they connect.

 --